Return to blog

 How can I get help with my personal statement?

 It's safe to say that writing a personal statement can be very overwhelming and difficult.
 We understand this and have experienced it too – for this reason, we have put together a course how to approach writing your personal statement.
-As well as this, we provide 1-on-1 tutoring with our Elite Programme where your personal statement will be reviewed by our tutors.
-If you would like to find out more about our Elite programme, you can apply here!
+As well as this, we provide 1 ON 1 tutoring with our coaching programme where your personal statement will be reviewed by our tutors.
+If you would like to find out more about our coaching programme, you can apply here!

 Written by Mahsa Kabuli